Busch Stadium: MLB All-Star Game

 The stadium hosted the 2009 Major League Baseball All-Star Game on July 14, 2009.
 The American League defeated the National League in that game, 4–3.
 Tampa Bay Rays outfielder Carl Crawford won MVP.
 President Barack Obama threw out the ceremonial first pitch wearing a Chicago White Sox jacket.

 College and high school baseball

-Missouri has recently started to play one game a year at Busch.
-In 2009, they defeated SLU, and in 2010, they defeated Illinois in a Braggin' Rights matchup.
+Missouri started playing games at Busch in 2009 when they defeated SLU.
+The Tigers have also played at Busch in 2010, 2017, and 2018.

 The Cardinals have allowed local high school teams to play each other on the field following select weekend afternoon games.
 So far, only 3 homeruns have been hit by high school students.
 The first was on May 7, 2011, by Johnny Wilson of Marquette Catholic High School against Farmington High School.
 The second was on April 11, 2018, by Zach Hilboldt of De Smet Jesuit High school against Palmyra High School.
 The third was on April 21, 2018, by David Olejnik (St. Louis Home School Patriots) against (Marshall County High School, Benton, Kentucky).